bensinclair/bensinclair.github.io/_posts/2019-10-24-share-knowledge-freely.markdown

 I want to be someone who helps and encourages others.
 I can do this by sharing knowledge freely.

 I've been the CTO at a company called [Tithe.ly](https://get.tithe.ly) for about 6 months now.
 We are a 100% remote company.
 We have 90 staff.
-We have people working in 4 countries and 3 contients.
+We have people working in 4 countries and 3 continents.
 We have 5 software platforms run by different engineering teams.
 We are growing fast.
-I learning a lot and enjoying every second!
+I am learning a lot and enjoying every second!

 So the thought that got me out of bed is "I want to share knowledge so I'm going to create a blog".